susam/cfrs/README.md

 ### F

 The `F` command moves the virtual turtle forward by one cell and paints the cell it moves to with the current drawing colour.

-The virtual turtle is invisible.
-Its current position and heading (direction of movement) is determined by the preceding commands.

-The drawing canvas is divided into a grid of 256x256 cells.
-Number the rows of cells on the canvas 0, 1, 2, etc. and we similarly number the columns of cells 0, 1, 2, etc., so that the cell at the bottom-right corner is at row 255 and column 255.
-Then the initial position of the turtle is 127, 127.
-If we enter `F` as the very first command, the turtle moves up by one cell and paints the cell at row 126 and column 127.

-The initial heading is north (up).
-The heading can be altered with the `R` command explained in the next section.

-Each `F` command moves the turtle by one cell only.
+The direction of movement is determined by the current heading of the turtle.
+Each `F` command moves the turtle by exactly one cell and paints the entire cell it has moved to.
 This is true for diagonal movements too.
-For example, if the turtle moves in the northeast direction, it moves from the current cell diagonally to the next cell at the top-right corner of the current cell and then paints that cell with the current drawing colour.
-Since the `F` command always moves the turtle by a whole cell vertically, horizontally, or diagonally, when we draw "lines" by repeating the `F` command, a diagonal line consisting of a certain number of cells is going to look longer than a vertical or horizontal line with the same number of cells.
+For example, if the turtle moves in the northeast direction, it moves from the current cell diagonally to the next cell that is touching the top-right corner of the current cell.
+It then paints that new cell it has moved to.

-When the turtle is at the edge of a canvas and the next command moves the turtle beyond the edge of the canvas, the turtle simply wraps around to the opposite edge of the canvas, i.e., the turtle reenters the canvas from the opposite edge.
+When the turtle is at the edge of the canvas and the next command moves the turtle beyond the edge, the turtle simply wraps around to the opposite edge of the canvas, i.e., the turtle reenters the canvas from the opposite edge.

 ### R